GSA/plainlanguage.gov/_pages/law/history/clinton-memo.md

 ---
-title: 'How to Comply with the President's Memo on Plain Language'
+title: Presidential Memo Guidelines
-permalink: /law/compliance/clinton-memo/
+permalink: /law/history/memo-guidelines/
 sidenav: law
 ---

-_This guidance was issued in July 1998 to accompany President Clinton's Presidential Memorandum on Plain Language._
+_This guidance was issued in July 1998 to accompany [President Clinton's Memorandum on Plain Language in Government Writing](http://www.presidency.ucsb.edu/ws/?pid=56067)._

+## Introduction

 This information will help you comply with the President's June 1, 1998, memo on plain language in government writing.